Meet The Teachers

 • Numeracy – Beth Johnson

-• Reading Recovery & Literacy Intervention – Catherine
+• Literacy Intervention – Catherine

 • Education in Faith, Chaplain/Counsellor and Wellbeing – Kathy Toomey

-• Learning Diversity – Nicole Webster
+• Learning Diversity – Marcelle Herrick

 • Visual Arts – Rosie Kavanagh

-• Physical Education/Science – Helen Walsh
+• Physical Education – Helen Walsh

 • Italian – Nadia Bonfante